-No specific details of the 2012 marketing exercise have been provided.
+Concern was raised previously by Officers that no specific details of the 2012 marketing exercise have been provided.
 Therefore, whilst it is noted marketing boards were erected around the site it is not clear if these boards acknowledged the employment allocation of the land, whether the site offered a generic development opportunity or whether the site was being marketed at a price that reflected its employment status.
-It is however accepted that neither of the two parties who expressed interested in employment use on part of the site in 2012 pursued their interest through to a formal offer.